VEuPathDB/mapveu/docs/map/architecture/components.md

    based on sample_size_i and the unique number of values for another field.
 So we will want to provide this and display it in the legend.
 In numeric/date legends it is obviously located next to the y-axis.
-In categorical legends, I'm not sure where it could go.
+In categorical legends, I'm not sure where it could go (tidily).